g-nitin/PaTS/scripts/README.md

   - It uses an abstract `PlannableModel` class and specific wrappers (e.g., `TTMWrapper`, `LSTMWrapper`) to interact with different models in a standardized way.
   - Loads test data (initial states, goal states, expert trajectories) based on `test_files.txt`.
   - For each test problem, it instructs the loaded model to generate a plan.
-  - Passes the generated plan and goal state to an instance of `BlocksWorldValidator` (configured with the correct predicate manifest) for validation.
+  - Passes the generated plan and goal state to an instance of `BlocksWorldValidator` (configured with the correct encoding type) for validation.
   - Collects detailed `ValidationResult` objects for each problem.
   - Computes and outputs aggregated performance metrics.
 - **`scripts/models/ttm.py`**: Contains the `BlocksWorldTTM` class (managing TTM training and prediction), `TTMDataCollator`, and related utilities.
 Training is orchestrated by `scripts/train_model.py`.